childsish/align-js/README.md

 # align-js
-Naive implementation of Smith-Waterman in Javascript
+A naive implementation of Smith-Waterman in Javascript